About Us

 Director

 Paul Krestanowich has been a Partner and Certified Financial Planner at Holland Financial for over 20 years.
 He has extensive board experience and volunteer service including being Past President of several charitable and amateur sports organizations.
 Paul and his wife Cory (grade two teacher) have four active teenagers and love being involved with youth activities/charities.
-We love to see all kids reach their full potential in life and look forward to helping Toba Centre with its new initiatives and reach its goals.
+He loves to see all kids reach their full potential in life and looks forward to helping Toba Centre with its new initiatives and reach its goals.

 Director